Blog image for recommended web page word count.

 Simply adding more copy for more copy’s sake is a mistake.
 If your content is repetitive, wordy and just reiterates the same point again and again it will lack value.
 Neither Google nor your website visitors will be impressed.

-Google’s Webmaster Trends Analyst John Meuller recently said, “Word count is not indicative of quality.
+Google’s Webmaster Trends Analyst John Mueller recently said, “Word count is not indicative of quality.
 Some pages have a lot of words that say nothing.”
 No matter how many words you put on a page, they should all be valuable.

-Best Practices for Copywriting on the Web
+Best Practices For Copywriting On The Web

 If you’re going to write a longer content piece, ensure you make it clean and readable by doing the following: